131 views 15 mins 8 comments

 4. What is the minimum credit score for an SBA loan?

-You'll increase your chances to be approved for an SBA 7a loan with a minimum credit score of 680 or higher.
+You'll increase your chances of being approved for an SBA 7a loan with a minimum credit score of 680 or higher.

 5. What is the difference between an SBA 7a loan and an SBA 504 loan?